 As the name implies, the lighthouse is located on the Choptank River at Long Wharf Park.
 It was completed in 2012 and is a replica of a six-sided screwpile lighthouse that once stood between Castle Haven and Benoni Points.
 The lighthouse is open to the public from May 1 to October 31st, daily 9 am-6 pm.
 There is a small museum inside with a little history on the area.
 Dozens of boats line the pier including the Skipjack Nathan of Dorchester (last of the Chesapeake Bay’s skipjacks to be built for oyster dredging) and we even (surprisingly) came across a groundhog.

 After the lighthouse, we took a short drive to downtown Cambridge.
 There is street and public parking available and the surround area is lined with a few shops and restaurants.

-For quick snacks and coffee, we stopped by Black Water (owned by the same chef, Patrick Fanning, as The High Spot Gastropub and also Stoked and Rock Lobstah).
+For quick snacks and coffee, we stopped by Black Water (now closed).
 Evan and Claire were especially fond of the homemade pop tarts.